HIRO-group/HIRO-group.github.io/_posts/wiki/2019-03-07-new-HIRO-member.md

  * Keep your code **ALWAYS** in a compile-able state.
 We don't want our work on the Sawyer to be slowed down by some partial feature that is broken (which is fine) but then breaks all the compilations on the machine

-Please be aware that, although the suggestions above are only guidelines, they will be **STRICTLY ENFORCED** throughout our code, as they set the minimum bar to have fruitful and effective collaborations.
+Please be aware that, although the suggestions above are only guidelines, they will are **strictly enforced** in our code, as they set the minimum bar to have fruitful and effective collaborations.